 The 19 x 19 board gives an immense number of possibilities for each move.
 Even with simple rules, its vast complexity made it the last perfect information, zero-sum board game that humans could beat computers.
 Until 2016 when the AI AlphaGo, defeated the top professional, Lee Sedol, in a best of 5 match.

 We are a small but active community based in Wellington and our meetups are run by the Victoria Go Club.
 We cater to running games between members and teaching people of any skill level, especially beginners.
 There is no membership fee to join, and no obligation to turn up every week.
 For more information about the club, feel free to get touch and we will get back to you as soon as possible.

 The Wellington Go Club meets on Tuesdays at 5:30pm till late, at the Victoria University of Wellington, Room 350 in the Cotton Building.
 The staff parking becomes free after 5pm and there is a bus stop nearby on Kelburn Parade.

 Our regular meetups include going through tsumego (go problems), the occasional lecture, and, of course, playing lots of games.
 We have a wide range of skilled players and there's always someone who is happy to help beginners learn the game.

 Over the summer, we run a Stones in the Park event at the Botanic Gardens.
 This is a casual get-together to play some Go and to enjoy the sunshine.

-We welcome lectures from experienced players and visiting guests, as these are a key way to improve your skills.
-If you are interested in giving a lecture, please don't hesitate to get in touch.
+We occasionally run lectures from experienced players and visiting guests, which help improve everyone's skills.
+If you are interested in coming along and giving a lecture, don't hesitate to get in touch.

 Whether you are interested in playing, giving a lecture, proposing an event or just learning a bit more about Go, feel free to contact Fergus at email@example.com, or fill out the form below.